tomasproanop/learning-go/README.md

 # Learning Go

-Just to keep track of my learning of Go?Golang during the summer semester 2024. :)
+Just to keep track of my learning of Go/Golang during the summer semester 2024. :)